AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

    * This section includes all the references that have been used in the designing and evaluating phases for the rendering process.
  - Rendering design
    * This section includes all the information related to the designing and evaluating the rendering plant, including the CAD drawings, simulations, and financial analysis.
- - Resources
-   * This section includes all the other miscellaneous parts of the repository, including project initiation, project schedule, decision making and risk assessment.
 - Image
    * This section includes all the images used in each documentations.